 - The potential to contribute to class discussions.

 - A clear understanding to the rigors of a master’s level education.

 Our Graduate Certificate Programs serve the needs of students who hold or aspire to labor relations or human resource positions in labor, business, or government organizations.
 Additionally, students who do not work directly in these fields, but hold positions requiring knowledge of labor relations or human resources, will also find these programs helpful.

 To be considered for admission to either certificate program, applicants must show evidence of ability to do graduate level course work.
 This ability is generally demonstrated by:

 - Professional experience

-Applicants are required to complete the standard graduate school application, complete with undergraduate transcripts and 2 letters of recommendation.
-It is recommended that applicants include a professional resume and a short statement of purpose.
+Applicants are required to complete the standard graduate school application, complete with undergraduate transcripts, 2 letters of recommendation, professional resume and a short statement of purpose.

 Admitted students will develop a four course (12 credit) program of study with the Director of the Schmidt Labor Research Center based on the student’s needs.
 The certificates are awarded when the student completes the four course sequence with a Grade Point Average (GPA) of 3.0 or greater.
 Students are expected to apply, obtain admission and create a Program of Study (POS) detailing the four course prior to taking the courses.
 Courses taken for the certificate may be applied to the MS in LR or HR if the student chooses to continue their studies.